SantiagoVira/Enigma/README.md

 # Enigma
-An enigma machine I coded in python
+An enigma machine I coded in python.
+Feel free to take a look!